hansimboy/gomoku-mcts/README.md

 # Playing Gomoku using MCTSAlgorithm

-This project implements an AI agent that plays the game of Gomoku using the Monte Carlo Tree Search (MCTS) algorithm.
+This project implements an AI agent that plays the game of Gomoku using the Monte Carlo Tree Search (MCTS) algorithm,
+which is a type of reinforcement learning technique.

 Against a random player, the MCTS agent achieves over **95% win rate as the first player**,
 and over **85% win rate as the second player**